Tenement housing in Chicago: Demographics

-African-Americans
+Black Americans

-During the second half of the 19th century and early into the 20th century a small number of wealthy and educated African Americans were present in Chicago.
+During the second half of the 19th century and early into the 20th century a small number of wealthy and educated black Americans were present in Chicago.
 These communities were peppered between white suburbs and upper-class neighborhoods throughout the city.
-Although segregation was present, the African American population was not yet centered in the poor racial communities and tenement housing located in Chicago's south side.
+Although segregation was present, the black American population was not yet centered in the poor racial communities and tenement housing located in Chicago's south side.
 However, this changed during the 1910s, with the start of the first World War.
-Due to the influx of working class African American immigrants into the city, rising from 2 to 5 percent of the cities total population during the 1920s, white residents began to advocate for stricter policies of segregation.
-The African American population began to be zoned out of the wealthy white neighborhoods and began to purchase property the south side which became known as "black belt".
-This area became the racial center for African Americans in the city and would later develop into the lower-income housed, majority African American area of the city.
+Due to the influx of working class black immigrants into the city, rising from 2 to 5 percent of the cities total population during the 1920s, white residents began to advocate for stricter policies of segregation.
+The black population began to be zoned out of the wealthy white neighborhoods and began to purchase property the south side which became known as "black belt".
+This area became the racial center for blacks in the city and would later develop into the lower-income housed, majority African American area of the city.
 As a result of these policies and purchasing patterns, Chicago become one of the most racialized cities in the North.

-During the 1910s and 1920s housing conditions for African Americans were dismal.
+During the 1910s and 1920s housing conditions for blacks were dismal.
 Many were crowded far beyond the legal limit and were built hap hazardously, yet black tenants were paying far more for rent than their white counterparts in the other slums of the city.
-There were also not enough areas for the population of African American migrates to find housing, which contributed to the over crowded and unsanitary conditions in the "black belt" housing.
+There were also not enough areas for the population of black migrates to find housing, which contributed to the over crowded and unsanitary conditions in the "black belt" housing.
 Jobs were also scarce for the residents of the "black belt" slums and many were not able to find work due to the institutionalized segregation laws of Chicago.
 Due to these difficult conditions, conflict between the African American population and other ethnic and immigrant groups was common and culminated during this era with the Race Riot of 1919.

 The riot, which primarily pinned the black and polish communities against each other, was brutal with both sides contributing to various acts of savagery.
 Each group fought, using guerilla warfare tactics and a series of bombings, to "hold the line" and protect the neighborhoods where each group lived.
-As a result of these riots African American stereotypes were formed in the minds of many of Chicago's ethnic minorities ad led to the believe that the goal of African Americans was to take over all the neighborhoods within the slums of Chicago.
-For the next few decades the memory of the 1919 Riot would propel Jim Crow laws in the city and crushed African American aspirations for better housing in affluent communities.
+As a result of these riots black stereotypes were formed in the minds of many of Chicago's ethnic minorities ad led to the believe that the goal of African Americans was to take over all the neighborhoods within the slums of Chicago.
+For the next few decades the memory of the 1919 Riot would propel Jim Crow laws in the city and crushed black aspirations for better housing in affluent communities.